 Two months after announcing the next GPK set, 2017 Series 2 Garbage Pail Kids Battle of the Bands, Topps began sending out invites this week to perspective sketch card artists.
 In a bit of a surprise the invites were not just for 2017S2, but also for 2018S1.
 Artists accepting will be shipped sketch cards for both sets at once.
 This will give the artists more time to complete the sketches for the 2018S1 set.
 With just over 3 months between sets, Topps is trying to stay ahead with the GPK brand so 2018S1 isn’t rushed.

 Topps isn’t stopping there.
 As with the last few sets, there are many artists making their GPK debuts.
-The following artists have confirmed accepting the invites; Bryan Abston, Ro Garcia Astorga, Sean Bolger, John Brewer, Joseph Grotesque, Kevin Lea, Paul Mangione, Mike McHugh, Rory McQueen, Ande Moores (2018S1 Only), Victor Moreno, Brent Scotchmer, Floyd Sumner, Gregory Tilson, Matthew White, and Gavin Williams.
+The following artists have confirmed accepting the invites; Bryan Abston, Mike Arnold, Ro Garcia Astorga, Sean Bolger, John Brewer, Dave Gacey, Joseph Grotesque, Simon Jacobsohn, Kevin Lea, Paul Mangione, Mike McHugh, Rory McQueen, Ande Moores (2018S1 Only), Victor Moreno, Brent Scotchmer, Floyd Sumner, Gregory Tilson, Matthew White, and Gavin Williams.
 While a couple of these artists will be making their Topps sketch debut, the majority have worked on other Topps properties in the past.
 In most cases these artists have also been GPK collectors for a long time.
-The total of new artists for 2017S2 is 15, while 16 artists will work on 2018S1.
-The largest group of new artists in some time brings a record 45 artists working on 2017S2, while 2018S1 will break that mark with 48 artists.
+The total of new artists for 2017S2 is 18, while 19 artists will work on 2018S1.
+The largest group of new artists in some time brings a record 47 artists working on 2017S2, while 2018S1 will break that mark with 50 artists.

 While the number of sketch artists is increasing, their workload is getting smaller.
 Artists will be shipped the same number of sketch blanks for both sets.
 While Loaded, Panoramic, and Dual Artist Panoramic sketch numbers appear consistent with previous sets, the amount of regular and die-cut sketches has dropped versus 2017S1 Adam-Geddon.
 This can mean a couple of things.
 Most likely, sketch cards will be tougher to come by in the next two sets.
 Of course this is also all based on production numbers.
 While Topps has pre-order info for 2017S2, they have not solicited yet for 2018S1.
 There is no way to know at this point how much product gets ordered.
 If the products are popular and prove to sell well, then sketches will be very hard to pull.
 This will be especially true with the Shaped sketches which are now only found in Collector boxes.
 Topps has cut back by up to 66% on the amount issued to artists.
 We saw this with Adam-Geddon.
 Despite production being lower, sketch odds were longer than previous sets.
 Bottom line is, it keeps getting harder and harder to pull a sketch card in packs.